pognetwork/champ/docs/security.md

 - ### Database

     > Injection: `Mitigated` because we use the [Sled](https://github.com/spacejam/sled) database that works more as a key-value storage and is therefore not susceptible to injection.
+Also, the data is serialized with protobuf.
     <br>(_Elevation of Privilege, High Severity_)

 - ### Peer to Peer

-    > DDOS: We plan to add rate limiting and we will guide Node Operators for optimal setup as we won't run the nodes ourselves.
+    > DDOS: We plan to add rate limiting and we will guide Node Operators for optimal setup as we won't run the Nodes ourselves.
     <br>(_Denial of Service, High Severity_)

     > Sybil: `Mitigated` because our consensus algorithm prioritizes accounts that lose money over a period of time which makes farmed account importance inconsistant.
 We also plan to polish this algorithm and create another that attempts to recognize farming accounts.
     <br>(_Sybil, High Severity_)

+    > Network Amplify: We plan to have Nodes wait until the Prime Delegates have voted.
+If they decide that the block is fraudulent, it can be ignored.
+Otherwise the Node with the gap in previous block will sync its chain with a Prime Delegate Node.
+    <br>(_Denial of Service, Low Severity_)

+    > Penny-spend Attack: `Mitigated` because we rate-limit transactions in a block.
+We also decrease an account importance when it starts spamming.
+In addition, we plan to add a way for Prime Delegates to remove accounts with low importance that act maliciously.
+    <br>(_Ledger bloat, Medium Severity_)

+    > \>50% Attack: `Mitigated` because the consensus algorithm favours the Wallets that are active in the network.
+These Wallets would not benefit from devaluing the coins.
+    <br>(_Destructive, High Severity_)

+    > New-user DDOS: We plan to have chain syncing that needs confirmation from multiple Prime Delegates that ensure the validity of the chains sent.
+    <br>(_Denial of Service, Low Severity_)

 ## Contributions

 - Alexander Gemmingen ([@Alyks1](https://github.com/Alyks1))